 What Is Mindfulness Meditation?

 While there are many definitions of mindfulness, one that encompasses the basic idea is “a mental state achieved by focusing one’s awareness on the present moment.”
-Being fully present involves acknowledging and accepting your feelings, thoughts and bodily sensations, while not being overly reactive or overwhelmed by them.
+Being fully present involves acknowledging and accepting your feelings, thoughts, internal monologue and bodily sensations, while not being overly reactive or overwhelmed by them.

 What is the difference between mindfulness and meditation?
 Meditation is an ancient practice, and there are many ways to meditate, mindfulness being only one of them.